-Do you want to know how to use the Voice Memos app or record audio on iPhone?
-Perhaps you’re a student who wants to document lectures for future study.
-Perhaps you’re a journalist who wants to record an interview.
-Or perhaps you’re a musician who wants to lay down some demos without the fuss of using dedicated music software.
-Regardless of the particular purpose you have in mind, using Voice Memos and recording audio on iPhone is painlessly easy.
+Do you want to know how to use the Voice Memos app or record audio on an iPhone?
+Perhaps you’re a student who wants to document lectures for future study, perhaps you’re a journalist who wants to record an interview, or perhaps you’re a musician who wants to lay down some demos without the fuss of using dedicated music software.
+Regardless of the particular purpose you have in mind, using Voice Memos and recording audio on an iPhone is painlessly easy.
 It may not get all the attention other iPhone apps receive, but it’s certainly one of Apple’s unsung heroes.

 This article will explain how to use Voice Memos to record audio on your iPhone.
 It will also run through some of the extra functionality offered by the Voice Memos apps, such as the ability to edit and delete your recordings, as well as the ability to share them.